-Yukiyoshi Yukus and Mary Mitsuye Tanaka Inouye: Yukus was born April 1, 1916 in Shimane, Japan to Chokichi and Otawa Kawasaki Inouye.
+Yukiyoshi Yukus and Mary Mitsuye Tanaka Inouye: Yukus was born April 1, 1916, in Shimane, Japan to Chokichi and Otawa Kawasaki Inouye.
 His father came to the U.S. and worked for U & I Sugar in Preston, Idaho for two years until he raised enough money to send for his family.
-They came from Shimane Ken, a small town in Japan where the only way to make a living was farming, fishing and tile making.
+They came from Shimane Ken, a small town in Japan where the only way to make a living was in farming, fishing, or tile making.
 After his family arrived they rented a sixty acre farm in Taylorsville and then bought a twenty four acre farm in Union where they raised chickens and strawberries.

 Uke, as he was always called, served as student body president of his junior high and was active in high school sports at Jordan High School.
-He played on the football team and was a State champion in Sumo wrestling in spite of his small stature of 5 ft 4 in.
+He played on the football team and was a state champion in Sumo wrestling in spite of his small stature of 5 feet 4 inches.

 Uke was a very successful farmer, raising hay and grain and wonderful red potatoes and he provided employment for several young men, including Carl and Melvin Day and Richard Greenland, to provide them the means to serve missions.
-A potato cellar, a machine shop and a Quonset building that he erected are still standing in 2017.
-After a few years he became one of the most respected men on Highland.
+A potato cellar, a machine shop and a Quonset building that he erected are still standing in 2018.
+After a few years he became one of the most respected men in Highland.
 They became the parents to six children: Ronald, Carolyn, Donna, Geraldine, Jay Dee and Vicki.
-He was one of the forces behind the Highland Culinary water installation in the late fifties and served as President of the water company.
+He was one of the forces behind the Highland culinary water installation in the late fifties and served as president of the water company.
 He was instrumental in the development of the Alpine Country Club in 1958.
-He later served as Utah County Commissioner for six years, 1973-79, served on the National Association of County Officials and on the Economic Development Committee.
-He also served as Utah County Farm Bureau President, Director of Utah State Farm Bureaus, board member of County Mutual Life Insurance and on numerous agricultural and irrigation boards-State and local.
+He later served as Utah County Commissioner for six years, 1973 - 79, served on the National Association of County Officials and on the Economic Development Committee.
+He also served as Utah County Farm Bureau President, Director of Utah State Farm Bureaus, board member of County Mutual Life Insurance and on numerous agricultural and irrigation boards, state and local.

 In the Church he served in two bishoprics, as Sunday School president, Ward Clerk, Financial Clerk, High Priest Group leader and as a teacher of teachers, priests and Sunday School.
 He served many years in the Boy Scouts of America.
-Mary was vice president of the Japanese American Citizens League auxiliary and was active in Utah State Social Services, PTA and served in several Church Auxiliaries.
-They served together in the Tokyo, Japan Temple, where Uke was first counselor to the president-1980-83.
+Mary was vice president of the Japanese American Citizens League Auxiliary and was active in Utah State Social Services, PTA and served in several Church Auxiliaries.
+They served together in the Tokyo, Japan Temple, where Uke was first counselor to the president from 1980 - 83.

-They were chosen to be Grand Marshalls of the 1991 Highland Fling Parade.
-He will always be remembered for his sense of humor, sage advice and his generous and kind spirit.
+Uke and Mary were chosen to be Grand Marshall's of the 1991 Highland Fling Parade.
+Uke will always be remembered for his sense of humor, sage advice and his generous and kind spirit.

 Highland Historical Society Home Page